 The Tudor house, and the Darrell family:

 The present Tudor manor house was mainly built between 1490 and 1520 by Sir George Darrell.
 It is probably the earliest brick built house in Wiltshire.
-(The south front, including the Great Hall, were completed in 1592).
+(The south front, including the Great Hall, was completed in 1592).

 It may have been from Littlecote that Henry VIII, in 1535, courted Jane Seymour who was a descendant of Sir George Darrell.
 (Jane Seymour's father Sir John Seymour lived at Wolfhall near Burbage.
 He was the son of John Seymour and Elizabeth Darrell, daughter of Sir George Darrell).